hydrogadget/hydrogadget.github.com/content/power-supply-design.md

-After a lot of back and forth, I decided that the even though it feels like cheating using this [fancy-pants converter](http://www.mouser.com/ProductDetail/Murata-Power-Solutions/OKI-78SR-5-15-W36-C/?qs=sGAEpiMZZMtwaiKVUtQsNemMZL4TplJBqOl7845nWHA%3d), we will suck it for now...probably :-)
+After a lot of back and forth, I decided that the even though it feels like cheating using this [fancy-pants converter](http://www.mouser.com/ProductDetail/Murata-Power-Solutions/OKI-78SR-5-15-W36-C/?qs=sGAEpiMZZMtwaiKVUtQsNemMZL4TplJBqOl7845nWHA%3d), we will suck it up for now...probably :-)